TheOneAnimeLegend/CS20/Websites/JavaScript Lessons/Modulus/README.md

 **Under Construction**

-Situation: Return even and then odd numbers to a specific number
+Situation: Return even and then odd numbers to two specific number, must be at least 20 number apart

 Simple Expectations
 - Begin with two hardcoded variables (able to change this in the console, a way of grading and simulating user-initiated content)
+- Log to the Console, using subtraction, how far apart these numbers are
 - Return the odd numbers between these two variables
 - Return even numbers between two hardcoded variables
 - Concatenate the answers to know which is which when these are printed out